Relation between structure and functionality in photosynthetic antenna complex of green sulfur bacteria: efficiency under natural sunlight pumping: Results and discussions

 For each light-harvesting complex we computed the trapped current (Fig.~\ref{f:cyl} and Fig.~\ref{f:chlorosome} panel A) and the internal efficiency (Fig.~\ref{f:cyl} and Fig.~\ref{f:chlorosome} panel B).
 The external efficiency has been computed for the entire chlorosome coupled to a baseplate (Fig.~\ref{f:chlorosome} panel C), and for all the other single-cylinder models, see Sec.~\ref{SI:ext} of the {\it Supp.Info.}.

 In Fig.~\ref{f:cyl}, the trapped current and the internal efficiency have been computed using the three different approaches described in Sec.~\ref{model1} (full rate equations, partially thermalized rate equations, and fully thermalized rate equations) as a function of the $k_{FMO}$ trapping rate for the single-wall cylindrical models (MT, PD and RD) coupled to a dimeric baseplate.
 Circular open symbols stand for the full rate equations model (see Eqs.~\eqref{curr},~\eqref{eff} in Sec.~\ref{model1}) dashed line for the partially thermalized model (Eqs.~\eqref{curr3} and~\eqref{eff3} in Sec.~\ref{model2}) and the continuous line is given by Eqs.~\eqref{curr2} and~\eqref{eff2} in Sec.~\ref{model3}, referring to the fully thermalized model.
-Note that the full rate equations give results in very good agreement with the partially thermalized rate equations for the three different cylindrical structures.
-On the other hand, the fully thermalized rate equations overestimate the efficiencies and trapped current and their result is independent of the specific kind of cylinder considered (MT, PD, RD), see Eq.~\eqref{eff2app}.
-The MT model has the largest values of trapped current and internal efficiency.
-We also note that the results for the MT model of the internal efficiency, see (Fig.~\ref{f:cyl} panel B), obtained from the full rate equations and the partially thermalized rate equations, are close to the results obtained with the fully thermalized rate equations.
-For this reason, for the whole chlorosome built with the MT cylindrical structures, we use only the fully thermalized rate equations.